Dromana 3 Drive-In: Drive-In on the Mornington Peninsula

 In 2013, a large model of an X-wing fighter from the Star Wars films was added to the roof of the entrance ticket booths.
 This has since become the theatre's signature landmark.

-In 2020 and 2021, the Dromana Drive-In was one of the few cinemas allowed to remain open during various stages of Melbourne's COVID-19 lockdowns in which all regular cinemas were closed.
-The owners have since expanded the business model beyond just screening films, and now allow community bookings including school graduation ceremonies, local plays and church group sessions.
-After a period of mandated closure during 2021, they reopened with a live screening of a St. Kilda Saints vs Hawthorn Hawks football match.
+In 2020 and 2021, the Dromana Drive-In was one of the few cinemas allowed to remain open during various stages of the COVID-19 pandemic in Melbourne and resultant lockdowns in which all indoor cinemas were closed.
+After a period of mandated closure during 2021, the Dromana Drive-In reopened with a live screening of a St. Kilda Saints versus Hawthorn Hawks football match.